hoover900/es-theme-crt/README.md

-# CRT Grid, an EmulationStation
+# CRT Grid, an EmulationStation Theme
 A simple theme for Recalbox.
 Support for the video view is pending with recalbox, but in therory it should work as is.
 Originally based on the Carbon theme by Anthony Caccese; and then thorn apart so I could learn the theming system for ES.

 ---